LearnersGuild/curriculum-app/modules/Node-Input-and-Output/README.md

 # Node Input and Output

-In this module you'll learn how to read inputs and generate outputs in a node program.
-The inputs we'll be covering are `command line arguments` and `STDIN`.
+In this module you'll learn several command ways to get data into your node program and several ways to generate output from your node program.
-The outputs we'll cover are `STDOUT` and `STDERR`

 ## Skills

 - can read arguments
 - can read from STDIN
+- can read a file
 - can write to STDOUT
 - can write to STDERR
+- can write to a file

 ## Search Terms